Software as a Service Agreement

-- the Company and the Client agree that the Company’s liability for the Services provided via the Site and the Software is governed solely by the Australian Consumer Law to the extent applicable, and this Agreement.
+- The Company and the Client agree that the Company’s liability for the Services provided via the Site and the Software is governed solely by Consumer Law to the extent applicable, and this Agreement.

 - You acknowledge that whilst the Company will take reasonable steps to ensure that the Software will be fit for the purposes as advertised, the Company gives no guarantees that:

 - the Software will work in each of your desired use case scenarios; and

 - the Software can be used on every operating system, as it is impossible to test each variant.

 - The Software uses third party hosting services, and the Company cannot warrant that these third party hosting services are provided free of defect or without interruption.

 - The Company does not warrant that use of the Software will be uninterrupted or error free.
 The operation of the Software is dependent on public telephone services, computer networks, the internet, which can be unpredictable and may from time to time interfere with the use of the Software.
 The Company accepts no responsibility for any such interference or prevention of your use of the Software.

 - All risk arising out of the use or performance of the Software remains with you.
 You understand and agree that the use of the Software, material or data downloaded or otherwise obtained through the use of the Software, is at your own discretion and risk and that you will be solely responsible for any infections, contaminations or damage to your computer, system or network.
 The Company is not responsible or liable for delays, inaccuracies, errors or omissions arising out of your use of the Software, any third party software or operating system.